mkejeiri/Domain-Driven-Design/EventStorming.md

 **Extra steps**

 few extra steps may provide more insights :
-- explore the value that is supposed to be generated or destroyed in the business flow (moeny, time, reputation, emotional safety, stress, happiness, and so on).
+- explore the value that is supposed to be generated or destroyed in the business flow (money, time, reputation, emotional safety, stress, happiness, and so on).

 - explore problems and opportunities : signal issues that didn't surface during the previous steps